The benefits of growing your own

 Are there any allotments available in Jersey?

 The Jersey Allotments and Leisure Gardening Association (JALGA) is overseeing allotment sites in Jersey.
-It was formed in 2010 in order to identify possible allotment sites, and oversee the development and management of allotments.
 You can register your interest in an allotment on the JALGA website.

 Proposed minimum standards and site criteria